18 Refreshing Mint Recipes

 7. Pea and mint soup

-For this simple, velvety pea soup you need just a handful of ingredients including fresh mint that lends its amazing refreshing flavor pairing so well with the starchy peas.
+For this simple, velvety pea soup, you need just a handful of ingredients, including fresh mint, which lends its amazing, refreshing flavor and pairs well with the starchy peas.

 Close-up of a rustic bowl full of pea soup with mint garnished with sesame seeds.